charonAMM/charonAMM/README.md

     Setup done by controller:
      - Launch contract on Ethereum
      - Launch contract on Polygon

-    Deposit 100k LUSD in Ethereum contract as deposit to other chain using commitment (public zk proof info) Tellor passes commitment from Ethereum to Polygon contract Withdraw 100k LUSD to LP on Polygon (using zk proof)  (note it's not actual LUSD, just a non-existent token on the other side of the AMM)

-    Now do the same thing in the other direction

-    There is now 100k on each side (in each contract), and the contract can be finalized (started)
+     - Deposit 100k LUSD in Ethereum contract and 100k USDC on Polygon to initialize pools

     Functions for users

     (on Ethereum as example)
     - LP deposit (deposit LUSD as an LP on the ETH contract, earn fees).
     - LP withdraw
-    - depositToOtherChain (deposit LUSD to the other chain)
+    - depositToOtherChain (deposit LUSD with zk commitment)
-    - oracleDeposit (oracle puts your information into the contract)
+    - oracleDeposit (oracle puts your information into the other chains contract)
     - secretWithdraw( withdraw your deposit from Polygon)
-        - can either withdraw as LP or as market order (sells your synthetic USDC for LUSD on the AMM)
+        - can either withdraw as LP or as market order